daltemen/shopje/README.md

 # shopje
-quickly shop with python, javascript and elixir.
+quickly shop with python, javascript

 For consume API: